johnzhang1999/academic-kickstart/content/home/courses.md

 weight = 50  # Order that this section will appear.

 title = "Relevant Courses"
+subtitle = """
-subtitle = "Courses I've taken over the years...
-Items marked * are on-going."
+Courses I've taken over the years...
+Items marked * are on-going.
+"""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.